surban/openemc/README.md

 Examples are provided in the `devicetree` directory.
 Use `scripts/devicetree-build.sh` to build them and `scripts/devicetree-load.sh` to dynamically load a devicetree overlay into a running system.

+## Firmware size considerations

+When using a nightly Rust toolchain the `core` crate is built along with the firmware and optimized for small size.
+This saves about 2 kBytes of flash memory space.

 ## Development and testing